tuannguyen99/pa-assistant/docs/PRD.md

 ---

+## Product Overview

+**pa-system** is a comprehensive performance management system that digitizes and streamlines the entire performance review lifecycle—from goal setting to evaluation and analytics.
+The system replaces manual Excel-based workflows with a structured, auditable, and data-driven platform that ensures fairness, transparency, and efficiency across the organization.

+### Core Value Proposition

+**Primary Purpose:** Transform manual, error-prone performance review processes into a modern, structured system that provides:
+1. **Process Standardization** - Enforce consistent workflows and data structures across all departments
+2. **Data Integrity & Auditability** - Maintain complete history with tamper-proof audit trails
+3. **Analytics & Insights** - Enable data-driven talent decisions through multi-year trend analysis
+4. **Role-Based Collaboration** - Support complex organizational hierarchies with clear permission boundaries
+5. **Optional AI Writing Assistance** - Provide AI-powered writing support as an optional enhancement (not required for core functionality)

+**What Sets pa-system Apart:**
+- **Excel-to-Digital Migration** - Preserves familiar workflows while adding structure and intelligence
+- **Historical Data Preservation** - Multi-year performance analytics with read-only archived data
+- **Enterprise-Ready RBAC** - Supports complex multi-role scenarios and delegation
+- **On-Premise Deployment** - Complete data sovereignty and security control
+- **Configurable AI Backend** - AI assistance is optional; system fully functional without it

 ## Goals and Background Context

 ### Goals

+1. **Digitize and Standardize Performance Management** - Replace Excel-based chaos with structured, auditable digital workflows
-- **Reduce review cycle time by 75%** - Cut manager review time from 20-40 hours to 5-10 hours and employee self-review time from 1-2 days to 2-4 hours
+2. **Reduce review cycle time by 75%** - Cut manager review time from 20-40 hours to 5-10 hours and employee self-review time from 1-2 days to 2-4 hours through automation and structured data entry
-- **Achieve 95% on-time completion rate** - Enable timely completion of all performance reviews within designated review periods
+3. **Achieve 95% on-time completion rate** - Enable timely completion through clear workflows, automated notifications, and progress tracking
-- **Maintain review authenticity with 70%+ AI feature adoption** - Position AI as a transparent writing assistant that preserves authenticity while improving efficiency
+4. **Enable data-driven talent decisions** - Provide multi-year analytics and historical comparisons for strategic HR planning
+5. **Maintain review authenticity and transparency** - Ensure all evaluations are traceable with complete audit trails; AI assistance is clearly marked and optional

 ### Background Context

 The company's annual performance review process has reached a critical breaking point.
-With 200 employees following the Japanese fiscal year calendar (April-May for target setting, March-April for evaluation), the current Excel-based system creates unsustainable burdens: managers spend 20-40 hours per cycle evaluating 30-40 direct reports, while employees struggle for 1-2 days to articulate their achievements professionally.
+With 200 employees following the Japanese fiscal year calendar (April-May for target setting, March-April for evaluation), the current **manual Excel-based system** creates unsustainable operational and strategic problems:

+**Operational Challenges:**
+- Managers spend 20-40 hours per cycle manually evaluating 30-40 direct reports
+- Employees struggle for 1-2 days writing self-reviews without guidance or structure
+- No standardized process or data validation leads to inconsistent review quality
+- Excel files scattered across departments with no version control or audit trail
+- Manual score calculations prone to human error
+- No historical data tracking for career progression analysis

+**Strategic Risks:**
-The core problem is lack of structured support.
-Excel provides no guidance for writing professional assessments, no synthesis of multiple feedback sources, and no connection to company goals.
-This leads to rushed, generic reviews that directly impact salary and bonuses—creating fairness concerns and retention risks.
-As the company scales, this manual process becomes exponentially more burdensome, threatening to collapse under its own weight while competitors gain advantages through modern HR technology.
+- **Lack of structured support:** Excel provides no guidance for writing professional assessments, no validation of scoring formulas, and no connection to company goals
+- **Data integrity issues:** No audit trail of changes, manual data entry errors, lost files
+- **Scalability crisis:** As the company grows, the manual process becomes exponentially more burdensome and error-prone
+- **Fairness concerns:** Inconsistent review quality and rushed evaluations directly impact salary and bonuses, creating retention risks
+- **No analytics capability:** Cannot identify performance trends, high performers, or areas needing development investment

+**The Core Problem:** The company needs a **structured, digital performance management system** that enforces data integrity, provides audit trails, enables analytics, and scales with organizational growth.
+AI writing assistance is a valuable add-on feature, but the primary need is replacing manual Excel workflows with enterprise-grade software.

 ---